Quick Take

 Reproduction, Young, and Molting

 Bronze-winged jacanas reverse their sex roles, with females competing for mates and the males raising the young.
 Females are polyandrous, meaning they have multiple partners, often maintaining harems of males to incubate their eggs.
 If males suspect they are not the biological father, they will destroy the egg clutch.
 They breed during the monsoon season, typically between June and September.
 Females lay four smooth brown eggs with black markings, and males incubate them for 29 days.
 The chicks are independent of their father when they reach ten weeks old.
-Its age of molting and lifespan is unknown.
+Its age of molting and lifespan are unknown.

 Population